MicrosoftDocs/security/operations/setup-xdr-tools.md

 Watch this short video to learn about the Microsoft 365 Defender portal.
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWBKau]

-## Enable Azure Identity Protection
+## Enable Azure AD Identity Protection

 Microsoft 365 Defender also ingests and includes the signals of Azure AD Identity Protection, as illustrated below.